atgreen/green-orb/README.md

-# oarb
+# orb-ag
 > An 'Observe and Report Buddy' for your SRE toolbox

-`oarb` monitors your program's console output for regexps that you define and, when found, performs some action.
+`orb-ag` monitors your program's console output for regexps that you define and, when found, performs some action.
 Actions include:

 * sending notifications through one of a number of popular messaging